Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "Fuck," chuckled Firth, "Guess I reap what I sow."
 He grinned wolfishly, " But I bet walkin’ sucks now!"

 "A stiff breeze could set ‘em off!"
 ‘Base piled on.
 It was always funny when the Humans bantered over something so banal.
-"I hate to think what his Ranger panties do…"
+"I hate to think what his Ranger panties do..."

 "Not a goddamned thing you fuckin’ pervs.
 Ain’t bothered me none and my lady ain’t complaining."
 More smugness.
 It seemed like ‘Horse was grinding the point home.
 "Don’t be jelly, breh."

 "Oh, fuck off!"
-Righteous launched a pillow and the banter ended in chuckles…but ‘Horse had managed to get under Firth’s skin.
+Righteous launched a pillow and the banter ended in chuckles... but ‘Horse had managed to get under Firth’s skin.
 It was obvious to everyone, especially ‘Horse.

-"Um…lemme go get some drinks."
+"Um... lemme go get some drinks."
 He thumped to the kitchen to work.

-"…Anyway, ‘fore ‘Horse decided to grind his cock all over everything—"
+"...Anyway, ‘fore ‘Horse decided to grind his cock all over everything—"

 "Hey!"

 Firth shrugged, "He’s got the best body there is in basically every way.
 The fucker.
 But I’m still the *best* goddamned all-around athlete there ever was, ‘prolly always will be.
 I’m not the fastest or strongest but I move the *best* and nobody compares, not even Blac anymore, ‘cuz I took my God-given natural talents and I found my skill, my *interest,* and I push it as hard as I fuckin’ can.
 ‘Horse helps make my muscles the biggest and strongest so I can move the fastest, dodge the quickest, last the longest, and kill the hardest.
 He beats me on raw power and speed but we both know that’s part due to circumstance.
-And besides…I don’t mind losing to him."
+And besides...
+I don’t mind losing to him."
 He beamed happily at Adam, who blushed even harder while returning from the kitchen, arms full of refreshments.

 Firth stood up to his full, towering height.
 "You can’t win it all and it took me way too long to learn that.
 But now I’m on a team and we’re teaching each other how to be the deadliest swinging-dicks there ever was.
 Up close I am the scariest thing you’ll ever meet.
 And all this?"
 He gestured broadly, "Having people I can compete with?
 I can love?
 I can *respect?* People who can humble me?
 Dude," Firth grinned his manic-happy grin, "I fuckin’ LOVE it."